pietermartin/umlg/doc/markdown/sqlg.md

 Sqlg supports basic indexing.

-`org.umlg.sqlg.structure.SqlgGraph` has two methods on it to create indexes.
-One for vertices and one for edges.
+`org.umlg.sqlg.structure.SqlgGraph` has two methods on it to create indexes one for vertices and one for edges.

 * `SqlgGraph.createVertexLabeledIndex(String label, Object... dummykeyValues)`
 * `SqlgGraph.createEdgeLabeledIndex(String label, Object... dummykeyValues)`

 The `dummykeyValues` are required to indicate to Sqlg the name and type of the property.
-The type is needed  for when the column does not yet exist and Sqlg needs to create the relevant column.
+The type is needed when the column does not yet exist and Sqlg needs to create it.

 Outside of creating the index Sqlg has no further direct interaction with index logic.
 However gremlin queries with a `has` step will translate to a `sql` `where` clause.
-If an index had been created on the property of the `has` step then the underlying sql engine will utilize the index on that field.
+If an index has been created on the property of the `has` step then the underlying sql engine will utilize that index.

 ###Example